Lespace-Contemporain/lespace_application/README.md

 this command install the tools used by Lespace application :

-a gnat native version and gprbuild
+* A gnat native version and gprbuild

-gtkada for graphical interface of application
+* gtkada for graphical interface of application

 to update the project on github platform of Lespace Contemporain run :